czyuan/LTM/README.md

 2. domain.vocab: mapping from word id (starting from 0) to word.

 ### Output
-The output directory contains topic model results for each learning iteration.
+The output directory contains topic model results for each learning iteration (different from Gibbs sampling iteration, see [the paper](http://www.cs.uic.edu/~zchen/papers/ICML2014-Zhiyuan(Brett)Chen.pdf) for details).
 LearningIteration 0 is always LDA, i.e., without any knowledge.
 LearningIteration i with i > 0 is the LTM model.
 The knowledge used for LearningIteration i is extracted from LearningIteration i - 1, except LearningIteration 0 which is LDA.

 Under each learning iteration folder and sub-folder "DomainModels", there are a list of domain folders where each domain folder contains topic model results for each domain.
 Under each domain folder, there are 6 files (can be opened by text editors):